ua-chjb/portfolio_soccer_chance/README.md

 # soccer_chance
-simple dashboard where user can select two teams then scroll to see who won
+simple dashboard where user can select two teams then click to see who wins